Blake-Tourneur/Smart-Water/README.md

 # Install Smart Water
 [BETA] To download the installer for the latest version (v1.00) of Smart Water (Smart Water Installer.exe), [click here](https://github.com/Blake-Tourneur/Smart-Water/raw/master/Smart%20Water%20Installer.exe)
+#### INFORMATION: Your web browser and PC may flag this app as a virus, only because it is an executable file.
+It is 100% safe, so you can bypass all warning without worrying.
-### WARNING: This version is not very stable and may have some glitches.
+#### WARNING: This version is not very stable and may have some glitches.
 Version 1.01, the first stable version, is coming out very soon!